 Want to indulge in your investment appetite?
 A Unit Linked Pension Plan (ULIP) allows you to choose from an aggressive to a conservative approach.
 In this plan, the amount you invest grows over the years and is available to you at the time of retirement.

 Want to allocate funds dynamically and stay protected from market volatility?
 A Systematic Investment Plan (SIP) or Systematic Transfer Plan is a convenient option for salaried people who are new to the capital market.
 It helps to allocate funds dynamically and protects you from market volatility.

 As you are starting late, you can also invest in large-cap stocks (less risky) over a long duration to build your retirement fund.
 This will help you to earn additional income with fixed returns in your retirement years.

 Given these 4 simple steps, Ashok definitely helped me breathe easy.
-Even though I have started retirement planning late, by prioritising my financial goals, closing my liabilities, organising my investments and setting aside money from my salary, I can save to build a retirement corpus in time.
+Even though I have started retirement planning late, by prioritizing my financial goals, closing my liabilities, organizing my investments and setting aside money from my salary, I can save to build a retirement corpus in time.
 Like the old adage goes, ‘It's better late than never’, plan your retirement NOW!